 - Since 1991, Ecosmith Recyclers has kept over 50 million pounds of shoes, clothing and household textiles out of landfills and in circulation.

-- In 2014, Ecosmith partnered with Live Bee, or Die Farms and Apiary, which is a local farm that raises pesticide free flowers and produce as a means for supporting local pollinator populations, including their own bee hives.
+- In 2014, Ecosmith partnered with Live Bee, or Die Farms and Apiary.
+They are a local farm that raises pesticide free flowers and produce as a means for supporting local pollinator populations, including their own bee hives.

-- Ecosmith partners with more than 100 different non-profit groups, schools, towns, churches, and small businesses to provide textile and shoe recycling services to the public while returning a percentage of profits to each of those groups.
+- Ecosmith partners with more than 100 different non-profit groups, schools, towns, churches, and small businesses.
+They provide textile and shoe recycling services to local communities.
+At the same time, they return a percentage of profits to each of their partners.